FSTUM/settool-v2/README.md

 Note that `pre-commit` will automatically compile the translations for you.

+## Adding Dependencies

+If you want to add a dependency that is in `pip` add it to the appropriate `requirements`-file.
+If you want to add a dependency that is in `npm` run `npm i DEPENDENCY`.
+**Make sure that you do only commit the necessary npm-files to git.**

 ## Staging

-A staging environment is offered at `set.frank.elsinga.de`
+A staging environment is offered at [`set.frank.elsinga.de`](https://set.frank.elsinga.de)
 The username is `password`
 The password is `username`

-### Building and running the dockerfile for local developement
+### Building and running the dockerfile for local development

-1. you need to save your enveronmment variables in an `.env`-file.
+1. you need to save your environment variables in an `.env`-file.
-   The further guide assumes content simmilar to the following in `staging/.env`.
+   The further guide assumes content similar to the following in `staging/.env`.

 ```
 DJANGO_DEBUG="True"